-- 18. (2) A landlord shall give the tenant notice that the rental agreement is terminated and the tenant is required to vacate the residential premises - (a) not less than 4 weeks before the end of a rental period where the residential premises is rented from week to week; - (b) not less than 3 months before the end of a rental period where the residential premises is rented from month to month; and - (c) not less than 3 months before the end of the term where the residential premises is rented for a fixed term. - ... - (9) In addition to the requirements under section 34, a notice under this section shall - (a) be signed by the person providing the notice;
+18. (2) A landlord shall give the tenant notice that the rental agreement is terminated and the tenant is required to vacate the residential premises

+(b) not less than 3 months before the end of a rental period where the residential premises is rented from month to month; and

+(9) In addition to the requirements under section 34, a notice under this section shall

+(a) be signed by the person providing the notice;

-- (b) be given not later than the first day of a rental period; - (c) state the date, which shall be the last day of a rental period, on which the rental agreement terminates and the tenant intends to vacate the residential premises or the date by which the tenant is required to vacate the residential premises; and - (d) be served in accordance with section 35 - 12.
-Section 18 of the Act allows a landlord to terminate a rental agreement, on 3 month's notice, without having to provide reasons to either the tenant or this Board. - 13.
-As the termination notice was properly served and as it meets all the requirements set out in section 18 and 34 of the Act, I find that it is a valid notice.
+(b) be given not later than the first day of a rental period;

+(c) state the date, which shall be the last day of a rental period, on which the rental agreement terminates and the tenant intends to vacate the residential premises or the date by which the tenant is required to vacate the residential premises; and

+(d) be served in accordance with section 35

+14. Section 18 of the Act allows a landlord to terminate a rental agreement, on 3 month's notice, without having to provide reasons to either the tenant or this Board.
+15. As the termination notice was properly served and as it meets all the requirements set out in sections 18 and 34 of the Act, I find that it is a valid notice.